 Feedback is very blunt; some would say too blunt.
 The upside to this is the fact that you should have no problems figuring out where you made contact with the face.
 The downside is that the feel of a moderate to severe mis-hit may hurt your confidence a little bit.

-Where should I buy this driver online?
+Where should you buy this driver online?

-If you’re someone who enjoys tinkering with the adjustable aspects of drivers to get the most out your game, you should seriously consider this one; even if you don’t, though, it might very well surprise you in a good way.
+If you’re someone who enjoys tinkering with the adjustable aspects of drivers to get the most out your game, you should seriously consider the JPX-850.
+Even if you don’t like tinkering, though, it might very well surprise you in a good way.